xpic/infamous/README.md

 Ubuntu configuration program
 ============================

-Use the command "make" to install the configuration
+Use the command "source install.sh" to install the configuration